Keep It Simple Stupid: the KISS principle

 Keep It Simple Stupid: This article describes the concept of Keep It Simple, Stupid (KISS) in a practical way.
-After reading you will understand the definition, meaning and basics of this powerful communication tool.
+Besides the meaning of this acronym, this article also highlights the power of the compact message, different examples, the combination with different types of PowerPoint presentations.
+After reading you will understand the basics of this useful communication tool.
+Have fun reading!

 What is Keep It Simple, Stupid (KISS)?

 KISS is the acronym for Keep It Simple, Stupid!
 There are multiple versions, including ‘Keep It Short & Simple’, ‘Keep It Smart & Simple’ and ‘Keep it Simple & Straight Forward’.
 In principle all related combinations of KISS boil down to the same thing.